 When a vacant position arises, all active, deferred and pensioner scheme members are invited to submit applications to join the Pensions Board.
 The available positions are communicated to scheme members through email alerts, website posts and newsletter updates including the retired members biannual magazine InTouch.
 Employers would be contacted separately about vacant employer positions through email updates and employer meetings.

 As part of this selection process, applicants must show they've the relevant experience and capacity to serve on the board.
-Although, training was is provided on appointment and continues to be offered where board members would like to develop their knowledge and experience.
+Although, training is provided on appointment and continues to be offered where board members would like to develop their knowledge and experience.